chentsulin/awesome-graphql/README.md

 * [graphql-autocomplete](https://github.com/orionsoft/atom-graphql-autocomplete) - Autocomplete and lint from a GraphQL endpoint in Atom.
 * [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator) - GraphQL code generator based on schema and documents.
 * [GraphQL IDE](https://github.com/redound/graphql-ide) - An extensive IDE for exploring GraphQL API's.
+* [Swagger to GraphQL](https://github.com/yarax/swagger-to-graphql) - GraphQL types builder based on REST API described in Swagger.
+Allows to migrate to GraphQL from REST for 5 minutes
+* [GraphQL Voyager](https://github.com/APIs-guru/graphql-voyager) - Represent any GraphQL API as an interactive graph.
+* [GraphQL Docs](https://graphql-docs.com) - Instantly create beautiful GraphQL API docs hosted online.
+* [GraphQL Faker](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
+No coding required.
+* [ts-graphql-plugin](https://github.com/Quramy/ts-graphql-plugin) - A language service plugin complete and validate GraphQL query in TypeScript template strings.
+* [Apollo Launchpad](https://launchpad.graphql.com/) - Like JSFiddle for GraphQL server code, write and deploy a GraphQL API directly from your browser.
+* [Apollo Tracing](https://github.com/apollographql/apollo-tracing) - GraphQL extension that enables you to easily get resolver-level performance information as part of a GraphQL response.
+* [Altair GraphQL Client](https://github.com/imolorhe/altair) - A beautiful feature-rich GraphQL Client for all platforms.
+* [Apollo Storybook Decorator](https://github.com/abhiaiyer91/apollo-storybook-decorator) - Wrap your React Storybook stories with Apollo Client, provide mocks for isolated UI testing with GraphQL
+* [GraphQL Metrics](https://github.com/Workpop/graphql-utils/tree/master/packages/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
+* [GraphQL Rover](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.
+* [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
+* [Insomnia](https://insomnia.rest/) – An full-featured API client with first-party GraphQL query editor
+* [RAN Toolkit](https://github.com/sly777/ran) - Production-ready toolkit/boilerplate with support for GraphQL, SSR, Hot-reload, CSS-in-JS, caching, and more.
+* [Apollo GraphQL VSCode Extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) - Rich editor support for GraphQL client and server development that seamlessly integrates with the Apollo platform

 <a name="databases" />
 ## Databases